Skip to main content

 If you are intending to go out and pick Japanese Knotweed you need to ensure that the site you're gathering from hasn't be treated with chemicals.
 Signs to look for are withered or damaged leaves on plants near where you are collecting.
 This isn't always an adequate safety precaution as chemicals may have been injected directly into the plants stem base, close to the root, despite the industry claiming this isn't a 100% sure fire way of killing the plant - so why bother?
 Look for dark blue liquid staining on the plants stems, again, great if it's been recently treated.
 You can contact your local council and ask where treatment of known Japanese Knotweed sites are, you can also contact them to complain about the administering of poisonous chemicals and the harm to human, aquatic and environmental health.

-It is an offence to knowingly cause the further spread of Japanese Knotweed and you can be prosecuted if you do so.
-Knotweed will regenerate from sections of root but you will be harvesting the young stems, so shouldn't have any root attached.
+It is an offence to knowingly cause the spread of Japanese Knotweed and you can be prosecuted if you do so.
+Knotweed will only regenerate from sections of root but you will be harvesting the young stems, so shouldn't have any root attached.

 If you have any leftover sections after preparing Japanese Knotweed ie leaves, stem sections, boil them for 10 minutes.
 Further advice recommends the drying and incinerating of the boiled sections.
 Personally I find this a bit overkill, try boiling a potato, planting it and see if any new potatoes grow from it.
 Following the advice provided regarding the discarding of unused parts is best adhered to, just to be on the safe side.